 And right away my brain put me down, telling her “no, I could never,” or “no, I’m not even good at drawing my own brows, what if I mess up others?” was coming out of my mouth before I could catch myself.
 Looking back, although I had so many negative thoughts I had a tiny whisper of “maybe this actually would be something I’d love to do” in the back of my head.
 And it stayed there.

 Finally, after a week of humming and hawing, my friend Alice convinced me to take an eyebrow course.
-Before I can start, I had to figure out a way to convince my Asian immigrant parents that being in the finance industry wasn’t what I really wanted and that being in art was the way to go!
+Before I could start, I had to figure out a way to convince my Asian immigrant parents that being in the finance industry wasn’t what I really wanted and that being in art was the way to go!
 (Yea that wasn’t going to go well).
 After some time, I finally got the courage to convince my parents that the money would be returned once it was made back and this would solely be a “side hustle”.
 I thought to myself, what could go wrong?
-At the end, I am only losing money but gaining a skill, plus I had a full-time job already that treated me really well I can fall back on.
+In the end, I am only losing money but gaining a skill, plus I already had a full-time job that treated me really well I can fall back on.

 Once I completed my first brow course I was so nervous to mess up anyone’s brows..I didn’t do anything for a full month.
 But as I got the courage to start, I didn’t stop.
 I worked a full-time job and would take on clients every day after work and during the weekends.
 This happened for a span of 3 months straight.
 I was so scared to quit my full-time job and lose a steady income.

 After transitioning taking clients from my house to a 100-sq. ft. room rental at a spa, I officially had my own space.
 I felt as if it was the final move in order to build up the courage to quit my full-time job.
 Whilst taking clients I noticed a pattern where they would ask me if I knew any good eyelash artists that I can recommend them to, and that was when I realized if I can convince my sister to learn this, it would be a good side hustle for her and she would have clients lined up already.